DAIOS-AI/mindscript/README.md

 though possibly imperfect, implementation.
 This can later be refined with precise coding as the solution becomes clearer.
 Additionally, certain functions, such as analyzing the sentiment of a sentence, might not need a concrete implementation at all.
-Its syntax is designed to make such specifications straightforward, providing simple yet powerful tools to express such concepts.
+The syntax is designed to make such specifications straightforward, providing simple yet powerful tools to express such concepts.